 Select or enter a Source Ref #.
 If the PCO is generated from an issue, you can select the issue.
 If the PCO is entered manually, you can enter any reference number.

-To add a location to a PCO use the Location field within the table.
-By doing this you can filter and group to see a location-based view of changes.
-Note, project administrators configure locations within the Build’s settings.
+To add a location to a PCO, use the Location field within the table.
+By doing this, you can filter and group to see a location-based view of changes.
+Project administrators configure locations within Build’s settings.

 Now you can add more details to a PCO or generate a change order.
-Leaving a PCO as draft will mean that any costs are not shown or used in calculations in the budget or contract overview.
-Setting status to Open triggers those calculations and impact will be shown in the overview.
+Leaving a PCO as a draft will mean that any costs are not shown or used in calculations in the budget or contract overview.
+Setting the status to Open triggers those calculations, and the impact will be shown in the overview.

-It’s common for an Issue or RFI to incur a potential cost change, and in the case it does, Autodesk Build members can generate a Potential Change Order directly from the item.
+It’s common for an Issue or RFI to incur a potential cost change.
+In such cases, Autodesk Build members can generate a Potential Change Order directly from the item.
 This streamlines the process and creates a connection between the workflows, reducing the risk of data loss and capturing the origin of the change order.

 To work with this workflow, members need Full Control permission level for Cost Item and PCO in Cost Management.